Satire: Social and psychological functions

 Satire and irony in some cases have been regarded as the most effective source to understand a society, the oldest form of social study.
 They provide the keenest insights into a group's collective psyche, reveal its deepest values and tastes, and the society's structures of power.
 Some authors have regarded satire as superior to non-comic and non-artistic disciplines like history or anthropology.
 In a prominent example from ancient Greece, philosopher Plato, when asked by a friend for a book to understand Athenian society, referred him to the plays of Aristophanes.

 Historically, satire has satisfied the popular need to debunk and ridicule the leading figures in politics, economy, religion and other prominent realms of power.
 Satire confronts public discourse and the collective imaginary, playing as a public opinion counterweight to power (be it political, economic, religious, symbolic, or otherwise), by challenging leaders and authorities.
 For instance, it forces administrations to clarify, amend or establish their policies.
-Satire's job is to expose problems and contradictions, and it's not obligated to solve them.
+Satire's job is to expose problems and contradictions, and it is not obligated to solve them.
 Karl Kraus set in the history of satire a prominent example of a satirist role as confronting public discourse.

 For its nature and social role, satire has enjoyed in many societies a special freedom license to mock prominent individuals and institutions.
 The satiric impulse, and its ritualized expressions, carry out the function of resolving social tension.
 Institutions like the ritual clowns, by giving expression to the antisocial tendencies, represent a safety valve which re-establishes equilibrium and health in the collective imaginary, which are jeopardized by the repressive aspects of society.

 The state of political satire in a given society reflects the tolerance or intolerance that characterizes it, and the state of civil liberties and human rights.
 Under totalitarian regimes any criticism of a political system, and especially satire, is suppressed.
 A typical example is the Soviet Union where the dissidents, such as Aleksandr Solzhenitsyn and Andrei Sakharov were under strong pressure from the government.
 While satire of everyday life in the USSR was allowed, the most prominent satirist being Arkady Raikin, political satire existed in the form of anecdotes that made fun of Soviet political leaders, especially Brezhnev, famous for his narrow-mindedness and love for awards and decorations.